ohansrud/stock-alerts/README.md

 * POST /stock-alerts/simulator
   * Run a new Simulation
   * Passing a JSON representation of a "Simulator Parameters" object as body

+#### Genetic Algorithm
+* POST /genetic-algorithm
+  * Run a Genetic Algorithm looking for good expressions to buy and sell
+  * Passing a JSON representation of a "Genetic Algorithm Parameters" object as body

 ## Alert object structure
 * __id__ = An alert identifier.
 For example: GOOGLE1